 Any absence not listed above will be considered an unexcused absence.
 Examples of unexcused absences include, but are not limited to:

-- Car trouble
+- Car trouble,

-- Failure to email notification of the absence within two school days following an absence
+- Failure to email notification of the absence within two school days following an absence,

-- Leaving school without the permission of the School Administrator.
+- Leaving school without the permission of a school administrator,

-- Oversleeping
+- Oversleeping,

-- Personal business
+- Personal business, and

-- Vacations
+- Vacations.

 Make-Up Work